The following are a few tips to help with the Design / Build process:

 Additional design information:

-Meet at the property where the home will be built and discuss home design wishes.
+Meet at the property where the home will be built and discuss home design wishes and needs.

 Schematics.
 This is a single line drawing of the First Floor which shows